How quickly when you get a kink in your neck do you notice it?

 So I give the design of this wand 2 thumbs up!

-You can also get the newer version of the Intimate Rose Pelvic Wand which also has 10 different vibration frequencies and is re-chargeable.
+You can also get the newer version of the Intimate Rose Pelvic Wand which has the same shape, has 10 different vibration options and is re-chargeable.

 Why is vibration helpful in this practice, you ask?

-Vibration helps to improve circulation and relax the pelvic floor muscles for maximum healing and pain relief.
+Soothing vibration, in combination with gentle pressure, helps to improve circulation and relax the pelvic floor muscles for more effective healing and pain relief.

 Studies show that vibration assists not only in reducing pain but improving blood flow in muscles, which is beneficial in healing and restoring muscle function.